snuvclab/david/README.md

 ## Installation

-To setup the environment for running ComA, please refer to the instructions provided <a href="INSTALL.md">here</a>.
+To setup the environment for running DAViD, please refer to the instructions provided <a href="INSTALL.md">here</a>.

 ## Quick Start